xmartlabs/xmartlabs.github.io/_posts/2017-06-16-the-tale-behind-dreamsnap-and-bender-or-how-to-compete-with-forge-google-facebook-and-apple-and-stay-alive.md

 <div style="text-align:center;margin-bottom:20px"><img src="https://media.giphy.com/media/umMYB9u0rpJyE/giphy.gif" alt="shocked" /></div>

-Anyway, we end up releasing a version of the app by the end of May.
+Anyway, we ended up releasing a version of the app by the end of May.
 Bender was still under development and we wanted to release it as soon as possible.

 Google, Facebook and Matthijs Hollemans (from Forge) were competing with us.
 What else could happen?
 Well, Apple [have accumulated tons of money in the banks](https://bgr.com/2017/05/01/apple-earnings-cash-overseas-bank-accounts/) and they had a Machine Learning debt to pay.
 [Something new was expected from them](http://www.cnbc.com/2016/12/03/apple-says-its-investing-heavily-in-machine-learning-in-letter-to-nhtsa.html).
 Also, rumors said [they were developing their own Neural Engine chip](http://www.barrons.com/articles/apple-developing-neural-engine-chip-says-bloomberg-1495830777), something like [Google TPUs](https://en.wikipedia.org/wiki/Tensor_processing_unit) but for mobile devices.
 We expected them to make improvements to Metal and related tools, but for us it was unlikely that they would provide a full stack library.
 We were obviously wrong.

 # Synchronism

-So we aimed to release Bender before the WWDC, and it happened: on June 2 afternoon, we released Bender.
-On June 5 morning [it got a lot of attention](https://news.ycombinator.com/item?id=14487259) and it got around 500 stars on GitHub that day.
+So we aimed to release Bender before the WWDC, and it happened: on June 2nd afternoon, we released Bender.
+On June 5th morning [it got a lot of attention](https://news.ycombinator.com/item?id=14487259) and it got around 500 stars on GitHub that day.
 Hours later, Apple announced their brand new Machine Learning framework, Core ML.

 <div style="text-align:center;margin-bottom:20px"><img src="https://media.giphy.com/media/1iUZa41YxKQtaJq0/giphy.gif" alt="horror" /></div>